Admission Requirements

 While there are no set minimum requirements for an MCAT score, science GPA, non-science GPA or overall GPA, each will still be reviewed when evaluating an applicant’s academic record.
 Applicants are encouraged to review average scores for matriculating students published each cycle on the College’s website.
 The College will follow the calculated grade point averages submitted in the verified AACOMAS application.
 For detailed information on how AACOMAS calculates GPAs, please visit the AACOM website.

-Prior to matriculation, applicants are required show completion of a baccalaureate degree, or equivalent, from a college or university accredited by an agency recognized by the United States Department of Education.
+• Prior to matriculation, applicants are required show completion of a baccalaureate degree, or equivalent, from a college or university accredited by an agency recognized by the United States Department of Education.
+In-progress degrees must be conferred and verified by an official transcript by no later than July 1 of the year of matriculation.

 Applicants are required complete the following prerequisite coursework with a minimum grade of “C” or higher: